 Lioness: Your platform for self-experimentation

-We’re launching our understanding of female sexuality into the 21st century with the first and only health tracker designed to help you explore your unique body.
+We’re launching our understanding of sexual pleasure into the 21st century with the first and only health tracker designed to help you explore your unique body.

 "Today I came when..."

 Our customers are exploring in new ways every day.

 "What an emotional experience!
 I cannot thank you enough for helping me unlock information about myself!
 Because of your product I can now say that I have experienced a vaginal orgasm, something that I honestly thought was never going to happen.
 From my heart to yours, thank you."